 Properties are valued on the basis of open market value as at the year end date, in accordance with RICS Valuations Standards, by independent valuers.
-The valuations represent the best estimate of the current valuation at the year end date, and have been adjusted by the valuers to account for the expected impact of COVID-19, based on the information available at the time that the valuation was prepared.
 The valuer, CB Richard Ellis, is a recognised firm of Chartered Surveyors which has the appropriate expertise within its practice to value these properties.